vacp2p/staking-reward-streamer/docs/MathSpec.md

 ##### $t_{lock,end}\rightarrow$ Time Lock End

-Timestamp marking the end of the lock period, it state can be defined as:
+Timestamp marking the end of the lock period, its state can be defined as:

 $$
 t_{lock,end} = \max(t_{now}, t_{lock,end}) + t_{lock}